Shooting leaves Cleveland officer dead; suspects sought

-CLEVELAND (AP) - A Cleveland police officer has died after being shot, a second person had died and authorities on Friday were seeking the person or people responsible, officials said.
+CLEVELAND (AP) - A shooting killed a Cleveland police officer and another person, and authorities on Friday sought the person or people responsible, officials said.

-The shooting happened about 10 p.m.
-Thursday on the city’s west side.
+Detective James Skernivitz, 53, was shot around 10 p.m.
+Thursday on the west side.

-Police Chief Calvin Williams told reporters that the officer who died was with the department for 25 years, saying: “Cleveland lost one of its finest.”
-The officer’s name wasn’t immediately released.
+Police Chief Calvin Williams told reporters that Skernivitz was with the department for 25 years, saying: “Cleveland lost one of its finest.”

-Cleveland Police Patrolmen’s Association President Jeff Follmer said a second person, who was not an officer but was in the officer’s car, also died.
+Cleveland Police Patrolmen’s Association President Jeff Follmer said a second person, who was not an officer but was in Skernivitz’s car, also died.
 Details about that person weren’t immediately released by police.

-Investigators appealed the the public early Friday for help in finding a suspect or suspects.
+Investigators appealed to the public for help in finding a suspect or suspects.
+The FBI in Cleveland offered a cash reward for information leading to an arrest and conviction.

 Sign up for Daily Newsletters